aress31/sci/README.md

 The initial ambition of this project was to automate stack trace injections within Android applications in order to facilitate my master thesis work.
 Being able to log and display applications' runtime method calls along with their returned value greatly helps in reverse engineering complex applications by providing an insight into their logic and workflow.

 Lately, new features and payloads were added in an attempt to create a framework fully capable of injecting any type of assembly code.
-Users familiar with Android development could easily implement compatible payloads.
+Users familiar with Android development can easily implement compatible payloads.
 SCI is in charge of automating low level operation such as registers allocation, dependancie, type, etc.

-**Tampering Android applications has never been that easy!**
+*Tampering Android applications has never been that easy!*

 More information about Android reverse engineering can be found at:

 <http://www.n00blinuxhacker.com/android-pentesting-reverse-engineering-android-app.html>

 ### Automation for a simpler world
-Code injections are performed at the assembly level (smali files) which make the process of differenciation between legit and modified applications complicated and time consuming - it would require considerable forensic work such as network, permissions, signature and code analysis -.
+Code injections are performed at the assembly level (smali files) making the differenciation process between legit and modified applications complicated and time consuming - it would require considerable forensic work such as network, permissions, signature and code analysis -.

 A high level overview of the steps involved during code injection is:

-1. Disassembling the application
+1. Disassembling the application.
 2. Collecting relevant information about the application.
 	* Classes name.
 	* Methods name.